Sudiukil/c3status/README.md

 c3status is a simple status bar for i3wm written in C.

-The main goal of c3status is to be simple to understand and easily extensible by writting functions and recompile the code, which allow you to display almost anything in your status bar.
+The main goal of c3status is to be simple to understand and easily extensible by writing functions and recompile the code, which allow you to display almost anything in your status bar. c3status is designed to be as lightweight as possible by using system calls and by getting info at a low level without needing to run shell commands.

-c3status is probably useless without slight modifications for now because it was originally written for my personal use only and is absolutely not optimized, but now it's "just working" i'll continue to work on it to make it better.

 ## Current and planned features